-Their jobs were to modernise, strengthen and extend the wall.
+Their jobs were to modernize, strengthen and extend the wall.
 The project took more than a century to complete.

 Sadly during the work, thousands died of accidents, exposure to the elements, physical exhaustion and sickness.

-Handcarts were used on the flat landscapes and gentle slopes.
+Handcarts were used on flat landscapes and gentle slopes.